‘Doll Squad’ And 60’s Starlet, Francine York Has Passed On, Aged 80 [Video]

 — I'ДM CДPIФ (@donshobiyi) January 7, 2017

 York played minor but memorable roles in a string of classic Jerry Lewis comedies, including It’s Only Money, The Nutty Professor, The Patsy, The Disorderly Orderly, Family Jewels and Cracking Up.
 She also had guest appearances in Hot in Cleveland and The Mindy Project in 2015.
-Francine York will be fondly remembered as a guest-star queen on sitcoms and drama from the 60’s and into the 70’s.
-Before that she played a princess opposite her idol, Shirley Temple in NBC’s The Little Mermaid for the anthology series Shirley Temple’s Storybook in 1961.
+Francine York will be fondly remembered as a guest-star queen on sitcoms and drama from the ’60s and into the ’70s.
+Before that she played a princess opposite her idol, Shirley Temple, in NBC’s The Little Mermaid for the anthology series Shirley Temple’s Storybook in 1961.

 In ABC’s Batman in 1966, she played Lydia Limpet, the moll of Bookworm, played by Roddy McDowall.
 She uses a boring book to put Robin to sleep and takes the Batmobile for a spin.
 She was the sexy alien in Lost in Space, the Venus statue that comes to life in Bewitched.
 She also put in appearances in Green Acres, My Favorite Martian, The Wild, Wild West, I Dream of Jeannie, The Courtship of Eddie’s Father and Land of the Giants